thelazurite/Projects/README.md

 # Projects 0.1.1 release readme #

-Projects is a simple project manager written in C#
+Projects is a simple Todo list application written in C#

 ### Requirements ###

 * Operating system:
-     * Windows and Linux tested.
+     * Linux tested.
      * Should also work on Mac OS X but has not been tested
+     * Windows is currently in-compatible but a work-around is being worked on

 * Dependencies:
     * GTK3